Battle of Orbulaq: Location of the battlefield

-Controversy over the strength of Dzhungar army
+Controversy over the strength of Dzungar army

-Many historians have expressed doubts about the size of the Dzungarian army.
+Many historians have expressed doubts about the size of the Dzungar army.
 During this time period, 50,000 soldiers required a considerable amount of human resources.
 Historians suggest that most probably a mistake was made when calculating and the numbers were greatly overestimated.

-Even in the well-known and documented battles between the Chinese and the Dzhungars, the latter usually deployed no more than 30 thousand soldiers.
-For the Dzhungar, the Chinese front was the primary one and the most bloody battles took place there, and it was there that the life and death of Dzhungaria was decided.
+Even in the well-known and documented battles between the Chinese and the Dzungars, the latter usually deployed no more than 30 thousand soldiers.
+For the Dzungar, the Chinese front was the primary one and the most bloody battles took place there, and it was there that the life and death of Dzungaria was decided.
 Chinese bogdykhans sought to destroy the Khanate, which constantly ravaged its western provinces.
 Eventually, in 1758, only Qianglong succeeded in doing so.

-As to the strength of the Dzhungar army in Orbulaq, it can be assumed that the word “tumen” was misunderstood by the Russian envoys.
+As to the strength of the Dzungar army in Orbulaq, it can be assumed that the word “tumen” was misunderstood by the Russian envoys.
 If at the time of Genghis Khan this military unit numbered 10 thousand soldiers, by the time of Orbulaq "tumen" was simply an independent detachment with 2-3 thousand people at most.
 During the preparation of Zhetysu campaign, Batur-huntaiji invited his relatives to participate in the raid - his younger brother Chokur's son Ochirta and son-in-law Ablai Taisha, some Koyu-Sultan and Ombo, son of neighboring Altan Khan.
 Each of them, apparently, participated with personal tumen.

 Most likely, the Russian envoys, believing that the tumen was 10 thousand, simply multiplied it by five.
 Moreover, they received this information from the prisoners driven from the raid.
-The Dzhungars themselves would never reveal the exact number of their troops, as that was considered strategic information.
+The Dzungars themselves would never reveal the exact number of their troops, as that was considered strategic information.